List of fictitious stories in Romance of the Three Kingdoms: Battle of Puyang

+Sima Guang's 1084 chronicle Zizhi Tongjian recorded a similar anecdote which happened in 194 (1st year of the Xingping era).
+This record in Tongjian did not mention Chen Gong having any involvement in Cao's capture.

 Battle of Xiapi

 Guan Yu's three conditions

 Cao Cao and Liu Bei join forces to attack Lü Bu in Xu Province (covering parts of present-day Shandong and Jiangsu) and defeat him at the Battle of Xiapi.
 Cao Cao appoints Che Zhou (車冑) as the governor of Xu Province.
 Liu Bei later breaks ties with Cao Cao and seizes control of Xu Province after Guan Yu kills Che Zhou.
 Cao Cao leads an army to attack Liu Bei and take back Xu Province.
 In one battle, Liu Bei and Zhang Fei lead a force to attack Cao Cao's camp but fall into an ambush and are separated during the chaos.
 Guan Yu, who remained behind to defend Xiapi (Xu Province's capital), is lured out of the city and isolated on a small hill.
 Cao Cao's forces take control of Xiapi and capture Liu Bei's spouses.
 Cao Cao sends Zhang Liao to ask Guan Yu to surrender.
 Guan Yu agrees to surrender, provided the following three conditions are fulfilled: